Betania, Antioquia

 Betania (pronounced: Bai-TAHN-ee-uh) is a town and municipality in the Colombian department of Antioquia.
-Part of the subregion of Southwestern Antioquia.
-It exists 33 mi/53 km SW of Medellín.
-Main industries include coffee, sugarcane, cacao, and livestock.
+It is part of the subregion of Southwestern Antioquia, with a population of 9,286 people, according to the 2015 census.
+It is located 33 mi/53 km SW of Medellín.
+The main industries include coffee, sugarcane, cacao, and livestock.

 Climate

 Betania has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.